Get Free Solar Panel Quotes

 The Smart Export Guarantee is a positive development, but it goes nowhere near far enough towards rewarding solar households or encouraging prospective buyers.

-The best Smart Export Guarantee tariff is Octopus’s 35p per kWh average offering, exceeding the standard rate consumers pay for electricity, which is currently 27.35p per kWh.
+The best Smart Export Guarantee tariff is Octopus’s 27p per kWh average offering, exceeding the standard rate consumers pay for electricity, which is currently 22.36p per kWh.
+But it’s only available to its customers who also have a GivEnergy solar battery.

 Scottish Power’s 12p rate is at least much higher than the Feed-in Tariff’s last export rate, which was 3.8p per kWh when it ended in 2019.